 They allow farmers to use fast-track exempt and complying development processes, which are quicker, cheaper and simpler than making development applications to a local council.

 Hear farmers explain how they will make additional income and add value to their existing agricultural operations.

-Changes to planning rules are helping Ingrid & John Padovano create additional income such as running a café on their farm.
+Changes to planning rules are helping Ingrid and John Padovano create additional income by running a café on their farm.

 Bio-dynamic sheep farmer Vince Heffernan says changes to planning rules will help him setup on-farm accommodation for tourists.

 Supporting more Indigenous experiences

 Changes to planning rules are helping Tania & Rodney Hartigan set up and run Aboriginal experiences for tourists on their farm.